Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Genetics

 The CYP21A2 gene for the P450c21 enzyme (also known as 21-hydroxylase) is at 6p21.3, amid genes HLA B and HLA DR coding for the major human histocompatibility loci (HLA).
 The protein-coding CYP21A2 gene may be accompanied by one or several copies of the nonfunctional pseudogene CYP21A1P.
 Scores of abnormal alleles of CYP21A2 have been documented, most arising from recombinations of homologous regions of CYP21A2 and CYP21A1P.
-The 21-hydroxylase deficiency may be caused by macrodeletions of about 30 Kb, which includes not only most of the 5′ region of the CYP21A2 gene, but also all of the C4B gene and 3′ regions of the CYP21A1P pseudogene.
+The 21-hydroxylase deficiency may be caused by macrodeletions of about 30 Kb, which includes most of the 5′ region of the CYP21A2 gene as well as all of the C4B gene and 3′ regions of the CYP21A1P pseudogene.
 Duplications of CYP21A1P pseudogene and C4B gene are often associated with nonclassic 21-hydroxylase deficiency.

 Due to the high degree of homology between the CYP21A2 gene and the CYP21A1P pseudogene, and the complexity of the locus, research on the molecular level is difficult.

 Differences in residual enzyme activity of the various alleles account for the various degrees of severity of the disease.
 Inheritance of all forms of 21-hydroxylase CAH is autosomal recessive, except some mild disease-causing variants such as p.V281L that seem to exert dominant negative effects on enzymatic activity.

 Persons affected by any form of the disease have two abnormal alleles, and both parents are usually heterozygotes (or carriers).
 When both parents carry an abnormal allele, each child has a 25% chance of having the disease, a 50% chance of being a carrier like the parents, and a 25% chance of having two normal genes.

-It is possible to test for heterozygosity by measuring 17OHP elevation after ACTH stimulation.
+Heterozygosity can be tested by measuring 17OHP elevation after ACTH stimulation.

 More than 200 disease-causing variants within the CYP21A2 gene have been identified so far that lead to 21-hydroxylase deficiency.
 Most patients have at least two of these variants present as compound heterozygous.

 There are some mild disease-causing variants that seem to exert dominant negative effects on enzymatic activity, even if present as single heterozygous.
 One example is a point mutation in exon 7 of CYP21A2, (p.V281L), which is commonly found in LOCAH-associated alleles.
-Carriers for this mutation retain 20%–50% of 21-hydroxylase activity, but are at higher risk of symptoms of androgen excess than carriers of the severe mutations, and had higher adrenocorticotropic hormone (ACTH) stimulated 17OHP, suggesting that the mutant protein V281L enzyme co-expressed with the wild-type (healthy) enzyme resulted in an apparent dominant negative effect on the enzymatic activity.
+Carriers for this mutation retain 20–50% of 21-hydroxylase activity, but are at higher risk of symptoms of androgen excess than carriers of the severe mutations, and had higher adrenocorticotropic hormone (ACTH) stimulated 17OHP, suggesting that the mutant protein V281L enzyme co-expressed with the wild-type (healthy) enzyme resulted in an apparent dominant negative effect on the enzymatic activity.